brianstock/MixSIAR/README.md

 The MixSIAR package can be run as a GUI with `mixsiar_gui()`, or as a sequence of R commands (`.R` script).
 The GUI depends on the `gWidgetsRGtk2` package in R. MixSIAR GUI has been tested and runs on [Windows](#windows), [Mac OS X](#mac-os-x), and [Linux](#linux).

-If you want to build the vignettes, you'll need to install "pandoc".
-[R Studio] comes bundled with pandoc, or you can visit http://pandoc.org/installing.html.
+If you want to build the vignettes, you'll need to install [pandoc].
+Alternatively, [R Studio] comes bundled with pandoc.

 #### Windows

 1. Download and install/update [R].
 2. Download and install [JAGS].
+3. (Optional) If you want to build the vignettes, install [pandoc] or [R Studio].
-3. Open R.
+4. Open R.
-4. Install GTK+ dependent packages:
+5. Install GTK+ dependent packages:

     ```
     install.packages(c("gWidgets", "RGtk2", "gWidgetsRGtk2", "devtools"))
     ```

-5. Load `RGtk2`.
+6. Load `RGtk2`.
 You will be prompted to install GTK+. **Follow the automatic prompts and do not interrupt the GTK+ installation!**:

     ```
     library(RGtk2)
     ```

-6. Restart R and run:
+7. Restart R and run:

     ```
     library(devtools)
     devtools::install_github("brianstock/MixSIAR",
                              dependencies = TRUE,
-                             build_vignettes = TRUE) # FALSE if no pandoc
+                             build_vignettes = TRUE) # FALSE if no pandoc/R Studio
     ```

-7. Load MixSIAR and run GUI:
+8. Load MixSIAR and run GUI:

     ```
     library(MixSIAR)